-In Norway, the Group's operations centre on the wholly-owned Nikkelverk refinery.
+In Norway, the Group's operations centre on the wholly owned Nikkelverk refinery.
 The facilities process matte from the Sudbury smelter and custom feed from third party smelters.
 The refinery has an annual capacity of approximately 92,000 tonnes of nickel, 39,000 tonnes of copper and 5,200 tonnes of cobalt.
-Debottlenecking of nickel production at the Nikkelverk operation was achieved through a series of process and productivity improvements which have enabled increased capacity in the leach and purification sections and in the tankhouse.